Terms and Conditions

 BCS warrants that:

-(c) it holds all licenses, permits, consents and authorisations required under applicable law in relation to the provision of the Services;
+c. it holds all licenses, permits, consents and authorisations required under any law in relation to the provision of the Services;

-(a) Customer shall use best endeavours to perform all acts (including omitting to perform any acts) required to enable BCS to provide the Services.
+a. <Customer> shall use best endeavours to perform all acts (including omitting to perform any acts) required to permit BCS to provide the Services.

-(a) The Parties agree that in consideration for the Services provided by BCS, Customer will pay the Services Fees to BCS in accordance with the Services Proposal.
+a.
+The Parties agree that in consideration for the Services provided by BCS, <Customer> will pay the Services Fees to BCS from time to time and in accordance with the Services Proposal.
 Except as otherwise specified, the Services Fees are exclusive of GST.

-(b) Invoicing will be provided monthly and payment is due within 14 days of receiving an invoice.
+b.
+Invoicing will be provided monthly, in advance and payment is due within 14 days of receiving an invoice.

 8. Nature of Relationship